-The initial design of Capstone has been discussed in the following paper:
+The initial motivation, design, evaluation, and analysis of Capstone have been discussed in the following paper:

 • Capstone: A Capability-based Foundation for Trustless Secure Memory Access by Jason Zhijingcheng Yu, Conrad Watt, Aditya Badole, Trevor E. Carlson, Prateek Saxena.
 In Proceedings of the 32nd USENIX Security Symposium.
 Anaheim, CA, USA.
 August 2023.